ManviGoel26/ComputerGraphicsAssignments/README.md

 This will generate the application file in the *code* folder.

 Note:- If *cmake ..* gives an error, delete *CmakeCache.txt* from the *src* folder.
+Detailed Instructions, Report and Sample Outputs are given inside each folder.

 ## Details
 Course Assignments for Computer Graphics (CSE333)